Sunday, April 29, 2007

 However, on the southern and northern fronts, the choice is to preserve the ancient fortification that need some renovation, however siding and parties underpinning.
 North-east, are abandoned on a section only the ancient route to raise the curtain that connects the towers and the Trésau Moulin du Connétable.
 The defensive line is complemented by circular towers, with the exception of the towers of Saint-Nazaire and the Bishop built on a square plan.
 Many of them are rebuilt on the foundations of ancient towers.
 The tour Trésau and the Narbonne Gate are erected on the eastern front, and are outstanding examples of Gothic architecture that combines military ingenuity here to comfort and lavishness.

 After submitting Trencavel Raymond II, Louis IX (later St. Louis) grants to the inhabitants of ancient suburbs destroyed the right to settle on the right bank of the Aude at the foot of the city.
 Soon however, the site is inappropriate and Seneschal decides to establish a country house on the opposite shore.
 Founded in 1248, the city is constituted by a plane orthogonal to 1000 m square enclosure walls.
 The place where the fairs and markets shaped the social and economic center, while the churches of St. Michael and St. Vincent are the spiritual heart of both parishes.
 The city thrives - it became one of the most important centers of Languedoc clothiers - promotes the installation of the mendicant orders, Cordeliers, Jacobins, Carmelites and Augustinian Hermits who set off the walls.
 Pestilence, famine and the Hundred Years War who settled in its walls cut in the fourteenth century ambitions.
 Despite resistance from Carcassonne, the Prince of Wales (Black Prince) did not hurt in November 1355 to the present, the burn and loot.
 She was quickly rebuilt by ensuring raise, however small an area, a rampart with circular towers, coupled with a wide ditch.
-Bridge (Old Bridge) crosses the Aude now to connect the Lower Town and Upper Town.
+Bridge (Old Bridge) crosses the Aude now to connect the Lower Town and Upper Town. the fourteenth to the eighteenth century, the textile industry to ensure a prosperous country house is shown by the mansions erected by the rich Carcassonne merchants.
+Gradually, community leaders and civil authorities, legal and religious prefer the lower town to the city that lost its military reason with the Treaty of the Pyrenees, linking finally in 1659 the French Roussillon area.
+In 1801, the episcopal see was transferred to the Saint-Michel de la Bastide abandoned the former cathedral of Saint-Nazaire and Saint Celsus.
+The decommissioning of the fortress is delivered three years later by Napoleon.

+Listed in 1820 among the strongholds of the second category, it is maintained at a minimum by the Ministry of War.
+The process of abandoning it is reversed, however, be under the July Monarchy, when local scholars relayed by the recent service Monument involved the fate of the old city.
+With a new awareness of heritage that began in 1844 under the direction of the architect Eugene Viollet-le Duke , one of the most outstanding restoration projects nineteenth century.
 In the early years of the twentieth century, the city of Carcassonne restored by Eugène Viollet-le-Duc regained her figure of the thirteenth century.
 With more than 2000 years of history, the ancient fortress starts a new destiny, engaged in the first half of the twentieth century the image and decor a medieval ideal and legendary. medieval melodramas presented in the open air theater, the two thousandth anniversary party, fire and therefore constitute the main events of the tourist season.
 By 1908, the City provides the backdrop for its walls and towers to the inspiration from filmmakers in search of the evocation of a medieval disappeared.
 Recognized World Heritage Site in 1997, the city of Carcassonne form since its renaissance in the nineteenth century, a privileged place for knowledge and human imagination.

 Inside: